oraclesantamonica/hpc/HPC-CLI.md

 mkdir Users/enjli/.ssh
 ```

-3. If you don't see any id_rsa key pairs in the folder, enter
+3. If you don't see any id_rsa key pairs in the folder, enter the following command and provide a name and passphrase when prompted.
+The keys will be created with the default values: RSA keys of 2048 bits.

 ```sh
 ssh-keygen
 ```
-and provide a name and passphrase when prompted.

-2. The keys will be created with the default values: RSA keys of 2048 bits.